Security & Safety

 Pursuant to 14 CFR 139.337(e), the Cheyenne Regional Airport developed a Wildlife Hazard Management Plan (WHMP) to mitigate and prevent aircraft damage caused from striking wildlife present in the vicinity of the airport.
 The WHMP was implemented in conjunction with the Wyoming Air National Guard’s 153rd Airlift Wing’s Bird Aircraft Strike Hazard (BASH) plan.

-Local pilots are encouraged to report observing wildlife strikes on the airport or observing wildlife on or in the vicinity of the airport which could present a hazard to aircraft operations to the Airport at [email protected], or by calling our 24-hour operations duty phone at 307-638-3872.
+Local pilots are encouraged to report observing wildlife strikes on the airport or observing wildlife on or in the vicinity of the airport which could present a hazard to aircraft operations to the Airport by calling our 24-hour operations duty phone at 307-638-3872.

 CYS Tarmac Delay Contingency Plan

 Due to the sensitive nature of the Airport Emergency Plan, Cheyenne Regional Airport will not disclose information pertaining to either plan without an agency's demonstrated need to know.
-For additional information please contact Nathan Banton, Deputy Director of Aviation, at (307) 634-7071.
+For additional information please contact Kyle Malacina, Properties and Compliance Director, at (307) 634-7071.